Mungert69/NetworkMonitorML/README.md

    p-values, and cooldown behaviour.
 Diagnostics (`timesfm sample …`) log the first four and last two samples for visibility.
 6. **Publish alert** – Results are written back to the database and published as `PredictStatusAlert` messages (`alertUpdatePredictStatusAlerts`) so the alert service can notify users.
+The service only raises the `AlertFlag` when both change and spike detectors report an issue for the same window; single-mode detections are logged but suppressed.

 ## TimesFM Prediction Monitor